-What a SWITCH shift is
+What is a SWITCH Shift?

-When and where are shifts?
+When and where does SWITCH operate?

 What are shifts?